Group B streptococcus (strep) is a type of bacteria. It can be found in the digestive

 - African-American or Hispanic ethnicity

-- Baby has a change in blood pressure or seizure
+- Having a change in blood pressure

 - Decreased movement of an arm or leg